 One of the most common things for home video companies to do in the 1970s and 1980s was to add a series of movie trailers, intros, or just a compilation preview promoting their VHS tapes, at the end of a VHS tape of theirs, mainly after a movie (or in some cases, television episode) is over.
 This was because a VHS tape in SP mode had room for two hours' of material; most movies clock in at around 90 minutes, while four half-hour or two one-hour TV episodes, minus commercials, last about the same amount of time.
+Related to The Stinger.

-Pokémon: The American VHS's released throughout the Nineties through VIZ Media (then, Viz Video) had trailers at the end of the tape to promote the still-young Pokemon Red And Blue games, as well as other anime it was distributing (Kimba the White Lion, Ranma ˝) at the time.
-On some occasions, like prior to the release of Pokemon The First Movie, they'd air the trailers (mostly just the trailer for Pokemon: The First Movie) first.
+- Pokémon: The American VHS's released throughout the Nineties through VIZ Media (then, Viz Video) had trailers at the end of the tape to promote the still-young Pokémon Red and Blue games, as well as other anime it was distributing (Kimba the White Lion, Ranma ˝) at the time.
+On some occasions, like prior to the release of Pokémon: The First Movie, they'd air the trailers (mostly just the trailer for Pokemon: The First Movie) first.

-The Middle East releases of these videos on Megastar had commercials between the episodes, ensuring annoying fast-forwarding.
+- The Middle East releases of these videos on Megastar had commercials between the episodes, ensuring annoying fast-forwarding.

-"Walt Disney and You", a compilation trailer seen at the end of Disney's videocassettes from 1982 onward, contains clips from various 1950s-1980s Disney films, mostly the live-action ones.
+- "Walt Disney and You", a compilation trailer seen at the end of Disney's videocassettes from 1982 onward, contains clips from various 1950s-1980s Disney films, mostly the live-action ones.
 (In '82 only a few Disney Animated Canon titles were available for home viewing.)
 It comes complete with a 1980s-style Ear Worm title song at the beginning and end.
 Earlier videos just contain trailers for other Disney movies after the end of the actual movie.
 There was even a standalone release, 1985's The Walt Disney Comedy and Magic Revue, that consisted solely of a half-hour Clip Show of highlights from their library — effectively Montage IS the VHS!

 - Disney Sing-Along Songs and Winnie-the-Pooh: Storybook Classics tapes often had these.

-Many Disney (and other miscellanous companies like Touchstone, Buena Vista, Hollywood, Miramax and Dimension) tapes add music videos, trailers and/or featurettes at the end.
+- Many Disney (and other miscellanous companies like Touchstone, Buena Vista, Hollywood, Miramax and Dimension) tapes add music videos, trailers and/or featurettes at the end.
 Especially common on a majority of Masterpiece Collection releases and titles from the late 1990s to early 2000s.

-Earlier, when MGM/UA was called MGM/CBS (a joint venture between MGM and CBS), its tapes just contained movie trailers at the end.
+- Earlier, when MGM/UA was called MGM/CBS (a joint venture between MGM and CBS), its tapes just contained movie trailers at the end.

-Family Home Entertainment also did this in its early 1980s tapes.
+- Family Home Entertainment also did this in its early 1980s tapes.
 Depending on the feature attraction, they added a bunch of intros for anime dubbed by ZIV International, promos for other tapes in the series (Transformers, Gumby, etc.), or previews for thematically similar programs.
 If the "feature" had less than a half-hour running time, F.H.E. would often pad the tape out to an hour with previews, public domain Golden Age Of Animation shorts and/or, in the case of some of the Strawberry Shortcake and Care Bears specials, storybook segments derived from their tie-in book lines.
 Similar companies such as Children's Video Library and Wonderland Video often used previews and/or shorts to fill out their tapes as well.

-This was also done by U.S.A.
+- This was also done by U.S.A.
 Home Video, a non-family-friendly subsidiary of FHE, by adding movie trailers in its early tapes.

-A common feature on UK and Australian rental tapes.
+- A common feature on UK and Australian rental tapes.

-All of the Arthur VHS releases from Random House Home Video and Sony Wonder end with a crapload of funding promos and Arthur video promos.
+- All of the Arthur VHS releases from Random House Home Video and Sony Wonder end with a crapload of funding promos and Arthur video promos.
 Also happens on the rare DVD releases of Arthur as well.

 - In the mid-'80s, Thorn EMI Video and its successor company, Thorn EMI HBO Video, had a habit of capping off tapes with a series of trailers; before HBO was added to the company's name, this usually ended with an extensive scroll listing a bunch of Thorn EMI tapes as easy listening music played.